FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ### Installing the touchscreen

 1. Gently slide the screen's female headers over the Pi's GPIO pins.
-1. The screen should line up with the Pi's board and the end of the headers should aldo coincide.
+1. The screen should line up with the Pi's board and the end of the headers should also coincide.
 1. NOTE: We will need to remove this again to put the GPIO pins in place

 ## Arduino Setup